nekr0z/linux-on-huawei-matebook-13-2019/README.md

 > (naturally, you need to put your actual username instead of `YOUR_USERNAME`).
 In this case you don't need `sudo` to set thresholds.
 >
 > Beware, though, that if you plug the laptop in _before_ waking it up, the magic won't work (knowing that Windows' behaviour is exactly the same may provide some consolation).

-There's also [a system tray applet](https://github.com/nekr0z/matebook-applet/releases) if you would rather have some GUI.

 ## Power Management